decisionpatterns/magrittr.plus/README.md

 ## Usage

-    library(magrittr.introspective)
+    library(magrittr.plus)    # Use instead of magrittr

     ll <- list( a=1, b=2 )

     # Accesor
     ll %>% a         # 1

     # Replacement
     ll %>% a <- 2
     ll %>% a         # 2

 ## TLDR;

-`magrittr.introspective` promotes cleaner more legibly code eliminating the need for the `extract2` function.
+`magrittr.plus` promotes cleaner more legibly code eliminating the need for the `extract2` function.
 Consider, the common case of extracting a value from a list or data.frame by name.
 The way `magrittr` allows this is:

     list( a=1:10, b=rnorm(10) ) %>% extract2('a')

-`magrittr.introspective` allows you to express this as:
+`magrittr.plus` allows you to express this as:

     list( a=1:10, b=rnorm(10) ) %>%  a